AveryYanowitz/accessible-benchmarking-toolkit/readme.md

     [
         {
-            testName: "name of test 1"
+            testName: "name of test 1",
-            data: [ array of {DataField objects} ]
+            data: [ array of {NamelessStats objects} ] },
-        },
         {
-            testName: "name of test 2"
+            testName: "name of test 2",
-            data: [ array of {DataField objects} ]
+            data: [ array of {NamelessStats objects} ] },
-        },
         ...,
     ]

-DataField is very similar to BenchmarkStats, except that it lacks the testName field.
-An array of DataField objects are then stored with a DataPackage, which *does* have a testName, and the Jsonifier stores a list of DataPackages that it writes to the file.
+NamelessStats is very similar to BenchmarkStats, except that it lacks the testName field.
+An array of NamelessStats objects are then stored with a DataField, which *does* have a testName, and the Jsonifier stores a list of DataPackages that it writes to the file.

 **WARNING: If you run JSONify multiple times with the same file name (or with default parameters), it will overwrite previous saves.**